-Second and fourth Tuesdays from 6 to 8 PM
+Second Tuesday from 6 to 8 PM

 Meet local Spanish language and culture lovers for conversation and camaraderie!
 Basic conversational ability is a pre-requisite for these sessions that provide participants with an opportunity to practice and hone their Spanish language skills in a comfortable and enjoyable setting.
 Free and open to all.

 Wednesday from 10:30 to 11:30 AM September through June

 The Classics in Religion reading group meets weekly to discuss diverse religious sources.
 For one hour each week, a local religious leader has made selections for reading aloud and discussion.

 Third Friday of the Month 12:30-1:30 PM

 The Kingston Library Book Club meets once a month to discuss great books.For additional information, please contact Vivi at 331-0155 or at firstname.lastname@example.org.

 Children's Story Hours

 Tuesday and Wednesday mornings at 10:30 AM